Precise placement of objects in Prepare Form and Edit Form

 Thanks for reading, and if you're a precision designer like me, please vote for this feature!

 I have forwarded your request to engineering.
 It will be picked up after prioritization.
-We will contact you if we need some more information on this.

 Well, I didn't see this included in the latest update.
 Can you please *give* us an update on progress?